rahul1996/artiosys-project/README.md

 farmer about the choice of fertilizers, pest-control, and upcoming crop-planning.
 Key Parameters

-○ Soil Ph Value
+* Soil Ph Value
-○ Soil Moisture
+* Soil Moisture
-○ Soil Temperature
+* Soil Temperature
-○ Leaf Wetness
+* Leaf Wetness
-○ Ambient Air Temperature
+* Ambient Air Temperature
-○ Humidity
+* Humidity
-○ Air Pressure (Barometric pressure)
+* Air Pressure (Barometric pressure)
-○ Wind Direction
+* Wind Direction
-○ Wind Speed
+* Wind Speed
-○ Rainfall Measurement
+* Rainfall Measurement
-○ Lightning Sensor
+* Lightning Sensor
-○ Cloud Height (Sky Visibility)
+* Cloud Height (Sky Visibility)
-○ Sunshine Hours
+* Sunshine Hours

-IAQ Monitor
+# IAQ Monitor
 Key Paramaters
-○ Indoor Air Quality
+* Indoor Air Quality
-○ Humidity
+* Humidity
-○ Temperature
+* Temperature
-○ PM1.0
+* PM1.0
-○ PM2.5
+* PM2.5

-Social Wending Machine
+# Social Wending Machine

 More and more businesses are joining the foray into online marketplace and there is an increasing competition for customer attention through various means; the reason why digital brand activation is increasing in popularity.

 Why should you choose digital brand activation?
- For any business, the key objective is to sustain for a longer period of time in the market.
+* For any business, the key objective is to sustain for a longer period of time in the market.
 And to do so, it needs a brand image that creates a lasting footprint in consumer minds.
 With DBA, your brand takes a prominent fixture in the minds of your customers.
- Much advantageous and measurable than the conventional methods like Web Ads, print media campaigns and televisions.
+* Much advantageous and measurable than the conventional methods like Web Ads, print media campaigns and televisions.
- An activation campaign can rejuvenate and revive an old brand and bring in a fresh perspective.
+* An activation campaign can rejuvenate and revive an old brand and bring in a fresh perspective.
- With online interactions being immediate, you will be gauging the customer reaction instantly and adjust your campaign accordingly.
+* With online interactions being immediate, you will be gauging the customer reaction instantly and adjust your campaign accordingly.
 Additionally, you can use the forum to know more on what the customers want from your brand and steer in the right direction.

-We made wending machine which insentivise user based on social activity around a particular #hashtag.
+We made wending machine which incentivize user based on social activity around a particular #hashtag.
 We used Natural language processing and Image Processing to get the context from Social media platforms (Facebook, Twitter & Instagram).
 Based on the nature of post and user brand engagement, user will get free gifts :)